-Veterans Administration Assistance Program - The programs of the Lakes Region Community College are approved by the New Hampshire Department of Education - Division of Higher Education - Higher Education Commission - for Veterans Education Programs for persons eligible for educational benefits under the GI Bills.
+Veterans Administration Assistance Program - The programs of the Lakes Region Community College are approved by the New Hampshire State Approving Agency (Postsecondary Education Commission) for Veterans Education Programs for persons eligible for educational benefits under the GI Bills.
 Students who have questions about their eligibility should call the Veterans Administration at 1-888-442-4551.
 Students who request veterans' educational assistance are required to have all previous postsecondary experience evaluated for possible transfer credit in order to be eligible for benefits.
 For more information, contact the Registrar's Office.